chipsalliance/firrtl-spec/spec.md

 1. The width of the selection signal is any of:

+    1. Zero-bit

     1. One-bit

-    1. Unspecified, but will infer to one-bit
+    1. Unspecified, but is illegal if infers to wider than one-bit

 1. The types of the two input expressions are equivalent.